lambdarw/SARK/README.md

 model.eval()

-query = "what is the capital of the US?" passages = ["Washington is the capital of the US.", "Alabama is the largest city in the US.", "California is the largest city in the US."]
+query = "what is the capital of the US?" passages = ["Wow, Washington is the capital of the US!!", "GOD, Alabama, is the largest city in the US hh.", "Gee!
+California is the Largest City in the US?"]

 queries_expanded = [query] * len(passages)